nsx31/c-notes/Modern_C/NOTES.md

 // example 2
 scanf("%d/%d/%d", &day, &month, &year);     // Input: 12/02/1995

+//example 3
+scanf("%2d", &num);                         // Input: 3242      Output: 32
 ```

 - Example 1 is a basic use of the **scanf** function where only conversion specifiers are used. **scanf** reads the input values sequentially and assigns them to the corresponding variables, skipping any whitespace between inputs.
 - In Example 2, both conversion specifiers and literal characters (/) are used in the format string.
 Here, input is successfully read only if the input exactly matches the format—that is, the numbers must be separated by /.
 If the / characters are missing or placed differently, scanf will stop reading input at that point.
+- Example 3 demonstrates how we can limit the number of digits being stored in a variable using conversion specification.